 AJ Bell vs Hargreaves Lansdown - customer reviews

-Both AJ Bell Youinvest* and Hargreaves Lansdown* are well received by their customers, with review site Trustpilot showing them scoring just over 4 out of 5 stars.
-Of AJ Bell Youinvest's 2,000 reviews, 66% rated it "excellent", with its customer service particularly praised.
-Hargreaves Lansdown, meanwhile, was rated "excellent" by 55% of its almost 5,500 reviewers, again based largely on its customer service and the tools and services it offers.
+Both AJ Bell* and Hargreaves Lansdown* are well received by their customers, with review site Trustpilot showing them scoring just over 4 out of 5 stars.
+Of AJ Bell's 3,500+ reviews, 74% rated it "excellent", with its customer service particularly praised.
+Hargreaves Lansdown, meanwhile, was rated "excellent" by 59% of its 8,000 reviewers, again based largely on its customer service and the tools and services it offers.

 Summary: AJ Bell vs Hargreaves Lansdown

-Although Hargreaves Lansdown works out to be generally slightly more expensive than AJ Bell Youinvest, it does have a strong track record for offering good customer service and offering support to users through its range of research tools and more general guides.
-It'll be interesting to see how the upcoming launch of AJ Bell's app Dodl affects its overall reputation and whether it will succeed in opening it up to a younger audience.
-Whether Hargreaves Lansdown intends to develop a similar strategy also remains to be seen.
+Although Hargreaves Lansdown works out to be generally more expensive than AJ Bell, it does have a strong track record for offering good customer service and offering support to users through its range of research tools and more general guides.
+AJ Bell's launch of investment app Dodl has helped open it up to a new audience looking for value and simplicity and it remains to be seen whether Hargreaves Lansdown intends to develop a similar strategy.